 Yet another way to add grown-up flair to a pastel decorating theme is with touches of shiny metal.
-While an overly heavy hand is a no-no when it comes to metallic décor, a few gleaming accents scattered around the room add contemporary style and sophistication.
-Here, a golden sunburst mirror, gold-striped throw pillow, golden ceiling fixture and gold wall sconce are just enough to take this pretty peach room to the next level.Continue to 8 of 9 below.
+While an overly heavy hand is a no-no when it comes to metallic décor, a few gold and silver accents scattered around the room add contemporary style and sophistication.
+Here, a golden sunburst mirror, gold-striped throw pillow, golden ceiling fixture, and gold wall sconce are just enough to take this pretty peach room to the next level.Continue to 8 of 9 below.

 08 of 09

 If you’re aiming for a peaceful vibe in your bedroom decor, choose colors from the cool side of the spectrum.
 And if you want to take the relaxation even deeper, soften those colors into their pastel tints.
 Unfortunately, in a man’s room or shared bedroom, pastels are often disparaged as “too girly.”
 The reputation is undeserved, however, as the bedroom shown here proves so beautifully.
 A dark brown leather bed with simple lines, beige leather poof ottoman, and simple pendant light add masculine flair to an otherwise pastel space.
 Check out the interesting, slightly edgy, wall idea―paint that doesn’t make it to the ceiling, but instead, leaves a jagged line of color.Continue to 9 of 9 below.